mkaizena/CMPM163Labs/README.md

 I added a wood texture for a wood-panelled floor in my scene, including normal, occlusion, and metal maps.
 I tiled the texture so it would lok more like an actual floor's panelling.

 I found a texture of sci-fi themed metal panels and implemented them into a material with its normal, occlusion, and metal maps and applied to an oblong cylinder pillar object.
 I tinted the base a blue-ish green color and doubled the normal map value so the texture would stand out more.

+Skybox:

+I made a procedural skybox, chose a dark blue for the ground and a pale teal for the sky.
+I messed around with the atmosphere thickness and exposure to get a cool burning red in between the sky and ground.